-- (1) In issuing penalties against individuals found guilty of medication and drug violations a regulatory distinction shall be made between the detection of therapeutic medications used routinely to treat racehorses and those drugs that have no reason to be found at any concentration in the test sample on race day. - (2) The stewards or the commission will use the Racing Medication and Testing Consortium's penalty eategory guidelines and schedule contained in these rules as a starting place in the penalty stage of the deliberations for a rule violation for any drug listed in the Association of Racing Commissioners International Uniform Classification Guidelines for Foreign Substances. - (3) If a licensed veterinarian is administering or prescribing a drug not listed in the RCI Uniform Classification Guide lines for Foreign Substances or shown in the RMTC Penalty Guideline Listing, the identity of the drug shall be forwarded to the official veterinarian to be forwarded to the Racing Medication and Testing Consortium
+- (1) In issuing penalties against individuals found guilty of medication and drug violations a regulatory distinction shall be made between the detection of therapeutic medications used routinely to treat racehorses and those drugs that have no reason to be found at any concentration in the test sample on race day. - (2) The stewards or the commission will use the penalty guidelines schedule contained in these rules as a starting place in the penalty stage of the deliberations for a rule violation for any drug listed in the Association of Racing Commissioners

+International Uniform Classification Guidelines for Foreign Substances. - (3) If a licensed veterinarian is administering or prescribing a drug not listed in the RCI Uniform Classification Guide lines for Foreign, the identity of the drug shall be forwarded to the official veterinarian to be forwarded to the Drug Testing Standards and Practices Committee of the Association of Racing Commissioners International for classification.